publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >         “(1)  __In general__  __.—__

->         An eligible State is a State that has made an application and has been selected pursuant to paragraphs (2) and (3).
+>         Except as otherwise provided in paragraph (4), an eligible State is a State that has made an application and has been selected pursuant to paragraphs (2) and (3).

 >         “(2)  __Application__  __.—__